Northeast Ohio: Definition

 Different sources define the region as having various boundaries.
-In its most expansive usage, it contains six metropolitan statistical areas: Cleveland–Elyria, Akron, Canton–Massillon, Youngstown–Warren, Mansfield, and Weirton–Steubenville along with eight micropolitan statistical areas.
+In its most expansive usage, it contains six metropolitan statistical areas: Cleveland, Akron, Canton–Massillon, Youngstown–Warren, Mansfield, and Weirton–Steubenville along with eight micropolitan statistical areas.
 There are 23 counties in the region, with over 4.5 million residents and a labor force of almost 2.2 million.
 The GDP (nominal) of Northeast Ohio is over $195 billion, which makes it comparable to that of New Zealand or the Republic of Ireland.